How to Write a Follow Up Email After an Interview (Short, Specific, Confident)

 The second follow-up: when and how

-If they told you a decision timeline and that date has passed, send a second message.
+Here's the thing: if they told you a decision timeline and that date has passed, send a second message.
 Keep it even shorter: "Hi [Name], I wanted to check in given the timeline we discussed.
 I'm still very interested and happy to provide anything else that'd be helpful."

 That's your one follow-up after the follow-up.
 Don't send a third.
 Move on with your search while you wait.